Kairotic/coding-with-knots/quipu.md

 worked in the games (Computer Artworks & Sony Europe) and film computer graphics industry (Moving Picture Company), and has credits on feature films including Troy and Kingdom of Heaven.

+Julian Rohrhuber is professor for music informatics and media theory.
+His research includes the philosophy of science, media theory, and algorithmic acoustics.
+In collaboration with his students, he is concerned with art as a form of theory as well as teaching as a mode of research.
+The possibility of reasoning through sound motivates his work on algorithmic composition and live coding.
+In 2014 he realised the album Politiken der Frequenz together with Marcus Schmickler.
+The papers of the previous years touch upon topics like patents and algorithms, history of programming and mathematics, art theory, sonification, and documentary film.